Yann-GitHub/Yann-GitHub/README.md

 *   🌍  I'm currently based in France.
 *   📚  I'm constantly learning new skills and striving for progress.
 *   🗣  I'm fluent in French, English, and Indonesian.
-*   🏆  Goal: Be the person I needed when I was younger

 ### Projects done
 You can explore my latest web development projects on my GitHub account.